 Writing Your Thesis

-Your thesis document should be broken down into subsections, and the subsections included largely depend on what’s common in your particular field and the type of research you’re doing.
+Now it’s time to combine and aggregate all those initial steps as you write the official document.
+You’ll need to apply advanced writing skills reflective of a master’s-level analysis.
+Your thesis should be broken down into subsections, and the subsections included largely depend on what’s common in your particular field and the type of research you’re doing.
 This section looks at different aspects to keep in mind before and while you’re writing.
 It also looks at what your subsections might include.

 Know Your Audience

 Always keep in mind who’s going to read your final thesis.
 This likely depends on norms in your field and your home department.
 Whether or not your thesis will be published in a public medium, use the vocabulary, voice, and tone that aligns with other scholars’ academic work in your field.
 This iteration of your thesis isn’t for a general audience, though you may eventually adapt it for others.
-Using the correct language from the outset saves you from additional rewriting for wording your committee deems non-academic.
+Using the correct language nuances from the outset saves you from additional rewriting — for wording your committee deems “non-academic,” for example.
 Here are some near-universal audiences to consider when writing your thesis.

 Your committee is your main target audience.
 They are, in a sense, the gatekeepers in this scenario.
 They decide who passes this hurdle in the master’s process and receives their degrees.
 They are also experts who know what a master’s thesis should entail.
 Meeting their expectations only benefits you.